How to Teach Your Dog to Come

 How do you get started on the training process?
 Follow the steps below!

 Begin inside, where there are fewer distractions.
-For starters, stay in the same room as your dog.
+For starters, stay in the same room.
 When you are no more than a few feet away from your pooch, call your dog to come.

 Once your dog has walked over to you, immediately offer praise and a treat.
-Keep repeating this step until your dog has gotten the hang of it.
+Keep repeating this step until your pet has gotten the hang of it.

-When your dog is ready, you must gradually increase the command’s difficulty.
+When he is ready, you must gradually increase the command’s difficulty.
 Follow the steps below:

-- Try standing farther away from your dog when giving the command to come.
+- Try standing farther away when giving the command.

-- Next, call your dog to come while you are standing in another room.
+- Next, call to come while you are standing in another room.

 - Keep moving farther and farther away from your dog until you are on the opposite end of the house.